Tracking Your Progress

 Choosing the round to shoot

-- The target faces to use and the method of scoring can be found under “Useful Info”.
+The target faces to use, and methods of scoring, can be found under the Target Faces and Scoring page.

 How to submit your scores

-When you shoot a round and score it at a Club Target day (as defined below), you should send the completed scoresheet to the records officer even if it’s not been witnessed.
-You can do this by posting it in the box provided in the shelter at the club or by emailing it to the Records Officer.
+When you shoot and score a round at a Club Target day (as defined below), you should send the completed scoresheet to the records officer even if it’s not been witnessed.
+Do this by posting it in the score box at the range shelter at the club, or by emailing it to the Records Officer.

 Unwitnessed scores are still useful to collect as they help to give an idea of the level and progress of individual archers within the club.
-Please note that it needs to be clear to the Records Officer whether or not a round has been witnessed so if you have scored a round yourself, do not fill in the scorer’s signature box on the scoresheet and do not ask someone who has not scored the round for you to sign it.
+Please note that it needs to be clear to the Records Officer whether or not a round has been witnessed.
+If you self-scored a round, do not fill in the scorer’s signature box on the scoresheet, and do not ask someone who did not score the round to sign it.

-If you are a member of more than one club you should provide the score sheets to the records officer for each club.
+If you are a member of more than one club you should send score sheets to the Records Officer for each club.
 This is to ensure that your handicap is kept consistent.

 Club target days (for the purposes of shooting rounds for handicap purposes)